ThomNo67/OutlookMonitor/README.md

 This option is not enabled by default.
 When registering a folder for table notifications, only the contents table will be registered.
 If this option is enabled, both contents table and the associated contents table will be registered.

-- **Resolve named properties**

-This option is enabled by default.
-Named properties will be displayed with the server-specific ID, and the global, server-independent ID.

 - **Dump Recipients**

 This option is not enabled by default.
 If enabled, all items in the recipient table for a given MAPI item with their properties will be logged.